The Jameel Education Foundation UK

 Overview

-The Jameel Education Foundation UK was registered as a charity in 2022, continuing the work of the original Jameel Education Foundation established in 2019.
-The foundation represents the UK arm of the broader Yousef Jameel Academic Program, which was founded by philanthropist Yousef Jameel in 2004 and has supported nearly 400 PhD, Masters, and MBA students worldwide across the Middle East, Asia, Germany, Turkey, Senegal, France, and the UK.
+The Jameel Education Foundation UK was registered as a charity on 30 March 2022, continuing the work of the original Jameel Education Foundation established in 2019.
+The foundation represents the UK arm of the broader Yousef Jameel Academic Program, which was founded by philanthropist Yousef Jameel in 2004 and has supported almost 400 PhD, Masters, and MBA students worldwide across the Middle East, Asia, Germany, Turkey, Senegal, France, and the UK.

-With an annual income of £2.95 million (2023-24), the foundation makes grants to universities and educational institutions to establish scholarship programs primarily benefiting students from the Middle East, North Africa, and developing countries.
-The foundation's charitable objects focus on promoting education and the relief of poverty through strategic grants to both charitable and non-charitable organizations, as well as to individuals.
-The foundation emphasizes areas of Science and Technology that contribute to sustainable development.
+The foundation makes grants to universities and educational institutions to establish scholarship programmes primarily benefiting students from the Middle East, North Africa, and developing countries.
+The foundation's charitable objects focus on promoting education and the relief of poverty through strategic grants to both charitable and non-charitable organisations, as well as to individuals.
+The foundation emphasises areas of Science and Technology that contribute to sustainable development.

 Funding Priorities

-The foundation operates through university partnership programs rather than individual grant streams.
+The foundation operates through university partnership programmes rather than individual grant streams.
 Known partnerships include:

 - Cambridge University: PhD scholarships focusing on Middle East, North Africa, and developing countries, covering university tuition fees, annual stipend, research expenses, and Immigration Health Surcharge